idealparable/BibleQ/Cipher.md

 # Cipher, Lingua, Syllabic, ThoughtGlyphs, Speakscript, & Related Systems
 For the purposes of this text-based site, [Lingua](Lingua){:target="_blank"} is the most relevant, a keyboard-typeable pronunciation system.

-"Cipher" refers both to the category containing all of the following systems, and to the "ThoughtGlyphs" group of systems (meanings-based, not sound-based).
+"Cipher," or the Cipher Art Language, refers both to the category containing all of the following systems, and to the "ThoughtGlyphs" group of systems (meanings-based, not sound-based).
 The reason for the large number of systems is to provide options for different purposes.

 - **Cipher (Cf)**: a group of (mostly hand-drawn) language systems that clarify meanings and pronunciations of other languages.